jonas-braun/book-scans/README.md

 `training_select.py` is used to manually annotate / label the ligatures.

 From this labelled training set, two machine learning tasks ensue.
 One is finding the typesetting paramaters, paragraphs, spacing, etc (TODO).
 The other task is to generate an accurate vector-representation of the font used.
-Therefore, the average of all occurences of a character is calculated.
+Therefore, the average of all occurences of a character is calculated with `average_chars.py`.
 This average is a reconstruction of the original "sort" or "type" used for the printing and can be vectorized to get the font.

 Dependencies: